 Date:

 To: Food Science Graduate Program Chair

 Re: M.S.
 Bypass for

 From: Graduate Advisory Committee

-(student's name and I.D. number) joined for M.S. in 201 has so far completed all the course work in the plan of study a has subjected in a publication in and sufficient research tha
+(student's name and I.D. number) joined for M.S 201has so far completed all the course work in the plan of stu dy and sufficient research tha

-has culminated in a publication in(jour reprint/preprint/progress report).
-The advisory committee theref student be allowed to bypass M.S. and proceed for a PhD degree.
+has culminated in a publication in(j reprint/preprint/progress report).
+The advisory committee the student be allowed to bypass M.S. and proceed for a PhD degree erefore recommends that this

 Thank you very much for your cooperation.

 Advisory Committee:

 Major Professor

 Advisory Committee member

 Advisory Committee member

 Advisory Committee member

 Approved:

 Dr. Arun Bhunia, Food Science Graduate Program Chair